🌸 Book Now

 Queens Park Ferris Wheel

-• Panoramic views of Toowoomba's landscape
+• Panoramic views of Toowoomba's landscape and floral displays

 • Perfect photo opportunities from above

-• Pet-friendly policy welcoming small dogs
+• Pet-friendly policy — small dogs welcome in enclosed gondolas

 Library Holiday Programs

-• Alice in Wonderland-themed activities
+• Alice in Wonderland-themed activities, story time, and character dress-up

 • Craft workshops creating Wonderland projects